-By way of an example, using model parameters derived for Xanthomonas in Brassicas, the probability of at least one infested seed giving rise to transmission was calculated for a constant total inoculum distributed over varying numbers of seeds in a sample of 10,000 seeds (Figure 1).
+By way of an example, using model parameters derived for Xanthomonas in Brassicas, the probability of at least one infested seed giving rise to transmission was calculated for a constant total inoculum distributed over varying numbers of seeds in a sample of 10,000 seeds (Figure 2).
 Quite clearly it can be seen that as the inoculum is distributed over increasing numbers of seeds the probability of seed transmission increases significantly.
-It should be noted that the detection threshold of the current ISTA method (Roberts & Koenraadt, 2005), which now omits a centrifugation step, is 1,500 cfu in a 10,000 seed sample.
+It should be noted that the detection threshold of the current ISTA Working Sheet, which includes a centrifugation step, is 100 cfu in a 10,000 seed sample.
+If the centrifugation step is not performed, then the detection threshold becomes 1,000 cfu in a 10,000 seed sample.
 Clearly with this detection threshold, seedlots carrying inoculum loads well below the threshold would be likely to give transmission if the inoculum was distributed over many seeds.

-Figure 1.
-Relationship between probability of transmission, p, and the number of seeds over which the inoculum is distributed for Xanthomonas campestris pv. campestris and brassicas.
-Each line represents a different total number of bacteria.
+Figure 2.
+Relationship between probability of transmission, p, and the number of seeds over which the inoculum is distributed for Xanthomonas campestris pv. campestris and Brassicas